rsbondi/hyper-ace/README.md

-A hypersearch component for ace editor.
-This project is in the early stages.
-You can experiment with the plunk [here](http://plnkr.co/edit/TdxBKMzCRWuw9pmMqwab?p=preview).
-A more advanced version found [here](http://plnkr.co/edit/NMoEdjHEy1dUTJSbjZWu?p=preview).
-See issues section for list of enhancements.
+A hypersearch component for ace editor that allows you to search the editor and display a list of all results.
+Clicking the result will take you to the proper place in the editor.
+Searching accross multiple edit sessions is supported.
+You can experiment with the plunk [here](http://plnkr.co/edit/60xwqi?p=preview).
+See issues section for list of todo items.

 Usage
 =====